Cuates/databaseguide/postgresql/README.md

      * `gunzip -c filename.gz | psql <database_name>`
        * "-c" is to drop the database objects before recreating them
        * WAIT FOR THE PROCESS TO FINISH
-  * Your new postgresql database now has the old database backup imported
+  * Your new Postgresql database now has the old database backup imported

 ### Major Upgrade Issue
   * Docker Error